Bowman Brown Law

 Bowman Brown Law (July 29, 1855 – February 3, 1916) was a Canadian politician.

 Early life and education

-Born in Douglas, Massachusetts, United States, the son of William and Mary Law, the father of Irish and the mother of American descent, Law was brought to Yarmouth, Nova Scotia by his parents when he was young.
+Born in Douglas, Massachusetts, United States, the son of William and Mary Brown, the father of Irish and the mother of American descent, Law was brought to Yarmouth, Nova Scotia by his parents when he was young.

 Political career

 A merchant, he was first elected to the House of Commons of Canada for Yarmouth in a 1902 by-election held on December 3, 1902 when the sitting MP, Thomas Barnard Flint, was appointed Clerk of the House of Commons.
 A Liberal, he was re-elected in 1904, 1908 and 1911.

 Death

 He died in the fire that destroyed the Parliament building in Ottawa on February 3, 1916.